1

 6. With staff guiding the conversation, the parties discuss possible ways to resolve the issue.

-1. If the parties agree on a resolution, they sign a settlement agreement.
+1. If the parties agree on a resolution, they can complete the actions to resolve the issue(s) or sign a settlement agreement saying they will complete the action(s) by a deadline.

-2. If the parties can’t agree on a resolution, staff send a notice of violation or notice of non-violation to both parties.
-For alleged issues in the complaint, the notice will identify whether a violation occurred, what actions the parties need to take to correct any violations, and when those actions are due.
-Either party may appeal the decision within 15 business days and request a hearing before the Colorado Office of Administrative Courts.
+2. If the parties can’t agree on a resolution, staff make a written determination in the complaint and send a notice of violation, notice of nonviolation, or both to the parties.
+For alleged issues in the complaint, the notice will identify whether a violation occurred, what actions the parties need to take to correct any violations, when those actions are due, and what penalties will be assessed if the actions are not completed by the deadlines.
+Either party may appeal the decision within 15 business days by requesting a hearing before the Colorado Office of Administrative Courts.

 Potential Results